-The team of Samourai Wallet, a privacy enhanced bitcoin wallet app today announced some new functionality and improvements in their latest release available now on Google Play.
+The team of Samourai Wallet, a privacy-enhanced bitcoin wallet app today announced some new functionality and improvements in their latest release available now on Google Play.
 First off, Samourai Wallet is now fully compliant with BIP84 – which means users are now able to send externally to bech32 encoded addresses as well as receive to their own bech32 encoded addresses.

-A bitcoin address encoded with bech32 starts with bc1 and is not backwards compatible with older/unmaintained software and wallets.
+A bitcoin address encoded with bech32 starts with bc1 and is not backward compatible with older/unmaintained software and wallets.
 Just a couple of other wallets have added bech32 support and will take some more time to fully roll out.

 A couple of other enhancements to the wallet are noted below:

 Since December 2017, when Samourai acquired the OXT block exploration platform, we have been working closely with OXT privacy and fungibility engineers to audit the transactions that Samourai Wallet creates, looking for fingerprints and metadata that could be extracted from public transaction data by blockchain analysis companies.
 One part of this audit process involves running transactions through a script called Boltzmann – Boltzmann returns the entropy of the transaction which measures the linkability of inputs to outputs of a given transaction by determining the number of individual mappings of the inputs to outputs used in the transaction.
 The higher the entropy of a transaction, the “more resistant to address/identity clustering techniques used by blockchain analysis companies – as the element of doubt connecting ownership of addresses by any entity is too great, and may pollute the entire cluster.”